 The LLLC initiative laid the groundwork for regional adoption and customer engagement, playing a key role in developing a specification, qualified product list and deemed savings for an integrated lighting controls product.

-NXT Level program and LLLC trainings are addressing key advanced control adoption barriers by raising awareness and skill level of the region’s trade allies.
+Alliance NXT Level and LLLC trainings are addressing key advanced control adoption barriers by raising awareness and skill level of the region’s trade allies.

 Reduced Wattage Lamp Replacement (RWLR) drove efficacy of fluorescents and established the Distributor Platform, which can be leveraged to continue to drive efficacy of LED lamps and luminaires.